Low-T Treatment in Tyler, TX

 Here to Help You Regain Your Youth and Vitality

-Many men believe that women who undergo menopause, perimenopause or related hormonal imbalance.
-The truth is that men also undergo hormonal decline as they age called Andropause.
-Dr. R. Clay Williams treats men with low testosterone using a comprehensive approach that only a board certified urologist can provide.
+Men, like women, undergo hormonal decline as they age.
+In women, it’s called menopause, but for men, it’s known as andropause.
+Dr. R. Clay Williams treats men with low testosterone using a comprehensive approach that only a board-certified urologist can provide.

 Andropause is a progressive decline of free and total testosterone as men age, beginning around 30 years of age which results in varying degrees of physiological and psychological changes.
 The normal range of testosterone is 300 to 1,000 nanograms per deciliter of blood.
 Men typically lose 1 percent of their testosterone per year after 30 years of age.